 Disclosure: We get a commission for some links on this website.
 You don’t have to use our links, but we’re very grateful when you do.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

 On the front end of our big trip to Europe, we used our Southwest Companion Pass for a weekend visit to Boston with some friends (Hey Mel & Jay!)
-Brooke had been to Boston before, but this was my first time.
+My wife had been to Boston before, but this was my first time.
 I was excited to explore a new city, especially one with so much significance in American history… and bonus – it was St. Patty’s Day weekend!

 - Air Travel/Transportation – How we got there and how we got around.